 We aim to send the results by email four weeks after the application deadline.
-We can receive a high volume of applications close to the deadline and results may be sent just after four weeks, we thank you for your patience.
+We can receive a high volume of applications close to the deadline and in some cases, results may be sent just after four weeks.
+We thank you for your patience.

 Would I qualify for financial assistance if offered a place?

-The School is currently able to offer means tested support to qualifying families for up to two consecutive weeks of Intensive Courses.
-Households with a gross income of £30,000 pa or under an award of 50% of the fees is available.
+The School is currently able to offer means-tested support to qualifying families for up to two consecutive weeks of Intensive Courses.
+For households with a gross income of £30,000 pa or under an award of 50% of the fees is available.
 Where the income is between £30,001 and £40,000 pa, an award of 30% of the fees is available.
-For households with a gross annual income of between £40,001 and £50,000 pa, an of award of 15% of the fees is available..
+For households with a gross annual income of between £40,001 and £50,000 pa, an award of 15% of the fees is available.
 Find out more about our fees and financial assistance.

 I do not believe I am eligible for financial assistance, however I cannot afford the fees.
 Is there any other financial help available?

-Is it possible to audition during the Intensive courses?
+Is it possible to audition for the School's full-time training or Associate programmes during the Intensive courses?

-During our UK Intensive courses, we do not hold auditions for the full-time training programme.
+During our UK Intensive courses, we do not hold auditions for our full-time or Associate training programmes.
 If you wish to audition for the School, visit our Apply page.